-The Company owes contingent consideration related to the acquisition of Sonar of \$7.3 million at December 31, 2022.
+The Company owes contingent consideration related to the acquisition of Sonar of \$5.3 million at December 31, 2023.
 The liability is an estimate and is payable upon the collection of receipts from defined receivables, noncontracted TV business receipts and profit participation on a slate of development projects.
-Additionally, the Company has a Put Obligation for \$11,500,000 to acquire 5% of the shares of CSS AVOD Inc., that can be triggered any time during the three-year period immediately following the 18-month anniversary of the asset purchase agreement.
-See Note 4, Business Combinations, and Note 12, Put Option Obligation, for additional information.
+Additionally, the Company has a Put Obligation for \$11,500,000 to acquire 5% of the shares of CSS AVOD Inc., that can be triggered any time during the three-year period immediately following the 18-month anniversary of the asset purchase agreement which was exercised during fiscal 2023.
+See Note 12, Put Option Obligation, for additional information.